NexusMutual/docs/docs/overview/membership.md

 By becoming a member you agree to the conditions specified in the [DAO Member Agreement](https://uploads-ssl.webflow.com/62d8193ce9880895261daf4a/63d0f45aacb2752b543ddcaf_Nexus-Mutual-DAO-Member-Agreement-FIN.pdf).

 * **KYC / AML**.
 To become a member, you will need to verify your identity through the Know-Your-Customer / Anti-Money-Laundering process.
-If this fails, you won’t be able to join the mutual.
+If this fails, you won’t be able to join the Mutual.
 * **You pay an initial membership fee**.
-Membership costs 0.0020 ETH and is required for anyone who joins the mutual.
+Membership costs 0.0020 ETH and is required for anyone who joins the Mutual.
 * **You own part of the mutual**.
-You can buy cover and earn more NXM by helping run the mutual, including voting on claims, staking NXM, and voting on proposals.
+You can buy cover and earn more NXM by helping run the Mutual, including voting on claims, staking NXM, and voting on proposals.

 ### KYC requirements